onqtam/code-evolution/ray_play/README.md

 There are 3 tricks I use to speed up things:

 - I fire the initial rays from point A only in the directions in which there are circles.
-- I adjust the precision for the step based on the angle between the last fired ray and the
+- I adjust the precision for the step (angle between rays fired from A) based on the angle between the last fired ray and the normal of the first hitpoint